MarineMax Sponsors a Habitat for Humanity Home for the Fifth Year

 It takes approximately 13-weeks to complete one Habitat for Humanity house.
 There's a lot that happens between breaking ground and the final dedication ceremony.
 From the beginning stages with a safety scaffold installation and continued through with the installation of trusses, framing, insulation, and interior trim, towards the end with sealing the grout, caulking, painting, and landscaping, MarineMax got to be part of all of it- together.

 Habitat for Humanity serves low-income families by providing affordable housing solutions.
 Through donations and volunteer efforts, houses are accessible in all 50 U.S. states and more than 70 other countries.
 Habitat homeowners pay an affordable mortgage, receive financial education, and are responsible for completing between 18-20 classes covering topics such as cyberbullying and financial documentation.
-To qualify as a Habitat homeowner, the recipient must accrue 350 sweat equity hours, with the last 50 hours spent working on their own home.
-Even the kids help contribute by keeping above average grades.
-Habitat recognizes good grades as equal to sweat equity hours as well.
+The recipient must accrue 350 sweat equity hours, with the last 50 hours spent working on their own home.
+Even kids help contribute by keeping above-average grades, which equivalates to sweat equity hours as well.

 In the fiscal year 2021, Habitat directly helped more than 4.2 million people secure housing, and an additional 8.5 million people have access to improve their housing conditions through a variety of indirect services.
 Regardless if one has never picked up a hammer or is a builder by profession, just about anyone can join in to help a family in need.

 The family’s dedication ceremony will happen on April 19 at 4pm at 6373 67th Way North, Pinellas Park, 33781.
 All are welcome to come to celebrate the Lvea family when they receive the keys to their new home.

 Browse hundreds of articles on customer stories, tips, trends, gear, amazing boating locations and more found in our Blog.Explore Boating Articles